-Restaurant financing refers to money sourced, borrowed, and/or loaned from an outside partner to help start, expand, or refurbish a restaurant business.
-This access to vital, working capital provides restaurant owners with a reliable way to put money toward making their short and long term goals a reality as well as keep cash flow steady during slow periods.
+Restaurant financing refers to money borrowed from a bank or lender to help start, expand, or refurbish a restaurant business.
+This access to vital working capital provides restaurant owners with a reliable way to put money toward making their short- and long-term goals a reality as well as keep cash flow steady during slow periods.

 In this article, we will cover a few restaurant business financing options:

 - Restaurant inventory financing

 The loan product you choose for funding a restaurant will depend on your needs, as well as what kind of offers you are eligible for.
 The better your credit, the more options you will have.

 If your business hasn’t yet established its business credit history, know that a lender will assess your personal credit score to determine how much financial risk you present.